-Confterm is a dummy variable that codes whether the conflict is inactive the following year and an episode of the conflict thus ends.
+A dummy variable that codes whether the conflict is inactive the following year meaning this is the end year of the conflict episode.
 If the conflict is inactive the following year(s), this variable is coded as 1.
 If not, a 0 is coded.